RobBlackwell/braid-wookie/README.md

 braid-wookie
 ============

-An adapter that allows Common Lisp braid middleware to be used with the Wookie web server.
+An adapter that allows Common Lisp Braid middleware to be used with the Wookie web server.

 See